grimmlabs/BarPepScripts/README.md

 **input directory**: path to the directory containing all fastq files.

-**annotation file**: path to a tab-separated look-up table containing barcode/peptide sequences and associated names.
+**annotation file**: path to a tab-separated look-up table containing barcode sequences and associated names.
+Please adhere to the structure of example_data/seq_annotation.txt

 **output directory**: path to the desired output directory.